liamhauw/liamhauw.github.io/content/authors/admin/_index.md

 ---

-Liam Hauw is a multimedia system engineer at OPPO.
-He is in the graphics and XR group, which optimizes the graphics quality and performance of mobile games.
+Liam Hauw is a graphics engineer at OPPO.
 His research interests include fluid simulation, real-time rendering and game engine.